 In the late 19th century, pizza was sold in the streets in Naples at breakfast, lunch, and dinner.
 It was cut from a large tray that had been cooked in the baker’s oven and had a simple topping of mushrooms and anchovies.
 As pizza became more popular, stalls were set up where the dough was shaped as customers ordered.
 Various toppings were invented.
 The stalls soon developed into the pizzeria, an open-air place for people to congregate, eat, drink, and talk.

-1905 – Gennaro Lombardi claims to have opened the first United States Pizzeria in New York City at 53 1/2 Spring Street.
+1905 – Gennaro Lombardi is credited to having opened the first United States Pizzeria in New York City at 53 1/2 Spring Street (now know as Little Italy).
 Lombardo is now known as America’s “Patriaca della Pizza.”
 It wasn’t until the early 1930s that he added tables and chairs and sold spaghetti as well.

-1943 - Chicago-style deep-dish pizza (a pizza with a flaky crust that rises an inch or more above the plate and surrounds deep piles of toppings) was created by Ike Sewell at his bar and grill called Pizzeria Uno.
+1943 – A pizza with a flaky crust that rises an inch or more above the plate and surrounds deep piles of toppings.
+It is said that this pizza was created by Ike Sewell at his bar and grill called Pizzeria Uno.

 1945 – With the stationing of American soldiers in Italy during World War II (1941-1945) came a growing appreciation of pizza.
 When the soldiers returned from war, they brought with them a taste for pizza.